Best Options Trading Platforms/Brokers Compared & Reviewed

 How To Make Money Trading Options

 To make money trading options you need to long calls when the market goes up, or long puts when the market goes down.
 Or you can be short calls when the market does down or short puts if the market goes up.
-It may sound complicated at first, but trading options is easier than you think and can be a good way to take limited risk positions on stocks, commodities, bonds, indies and FX pairs.
-In this guide will explain what options are, how you can use them to speculate on the markets as well as the major risks and rewards.
+It might seem complex at first, but options trading is simpler than it looks.
+It’s also a flexible way to take limited-risk positions on stocks, commodities, bonds, indices, and FX pairs.

 What Is Options Trading?